 Aboriginal people have lived in central Australia for over 40,000 years.
-The Arrernte (pronounced arrunda) people are the original and traditional custodians of Alice Springs and the surrounding region.
-Mparntwe (pronounced m’barn-twa) is the Arrernte name of Alice Springs.
+The Arrernte (pronounced arrunda) people are the original and traditional custodians of Alice Springs, which is built on Arrernte country, in the heart of Central Australia.
+It’s at a place called Mparntwe, belonging to the Mparntwe-arenye people.
+Mparntwe is pronounced m’barn-twa.
 Try saying mm-BARN-doo-uh…that’s it, Mparntwe.

-Arrernte people living in Mparntwe continue to observe traditional law, look after the country, and teach their children Arrernte language and the importance of culture.
-Arrernte people also provide leadership in community, social and business sectors, in literature and arts, and in local and territory politics.
+Arrernte people living in Mparntwe continue to observe traditional law, look after the country, and teach their children Arrernte language and identity.
+Arrernte people also provide leadership in community, social and business sectors, in literature and arts, and in local and Territory politics.

-Find out more about Arrernte language, tradition and culture
+Find out more about Arrernte language, tradition and identity

 We recommend that you:

 Visit Akeyulerre, the Arrernte Healing Centre.
 Akeyulerre is a vibrant centre for Arrernte elders to share cultural knowledge, language and healing practices.
 Akeyulerre makes and sells traditional bush medicines, as well as books, posters and other resources created by Arrernte people.
 Akeyulerre is temporarily located at 40 South Terrace Alice Springs until the new Arrernte Living Culture Centre on Stuart Terrace is built in 2023.

 Learn Arrernte words and phrases

 Take an Arrernte audio walking tour through Alice Springs CBD